Cell Phone Driving Laws

 Can I check my phone for directions or other online information while driving?

 If you have a hands-free navigational device that is permanently or temporarily affixed to your car, you are not running afoul of cell phone driving laws.
 But you should not be checking directions from a phone that is loose on your lap or in the passenger seat.
 Similarly, even if you’re checking websites or emails to help you get where you’re going, you cannot access these screens while driving; that would be considered an offense.

 Can I text while stopped in traffic?

 No!
-See above answer on texting while driving.
+See above answer on texting while driving in MA.
 Another point of emphasis: you cannot read text messages that have already been sent to you while driving.

 What are the penalties for breaking cell phone driving laws?

 Penalties vary depending on the type of offense and whether you’ve already been flagged for it or not.
 For full details, visit the Mass RMV’s summary of the Safe Driving Law.

 When will the new MA cell phone driving law take effect?